keithmburu/courses/cs2/lab8.md

 This will break at line 12.
 Type `run`.

-We brek in the `main()` function on line 12.
+We break in the `main()` function on line 12.
 We can now examine the memory.

 ```
 (gdb) print primes